Q. When should I officially declare my Global Education Option (i.e complete the GER option declaration form)?

 Q. Can a student "double-dip" by fulfilling Global Education requirements along with major or General Education requirements?

-A. The only option that allows "double-dipping" is the Certificate Option.
+A. There are only two options that allows "double-dipping:" the Certificate Option and also the Diversity "G" requirement for the General Education requirements.
 Students who complete an approved Certificate Program may use that program to meet their Global Education Requirement, and courses used for the Certificate may also be used for General Education or Major requirements.
 For all other options, courses taken to satisfy the Global Education Requirement must be in addition to courses that meet General Education or Major requirements.
-Courses taken to satisfy the Global Education Requirement may also be used toward a student's minor (if the department approves the list of courses), and may be used to fulfill a certificate requirements.
+Courses taken to satisfy the Global Education Requirement may also be used toward a student's minor (if the department approves the list of courses).
+The Diversity "G" option is allowed to be used for both Global Education and General Education requirements.

 Q. Can Global Education courses be taken pass/fail?